davidemms/OrthoFinder/README.md

 1. FastME

 2. DLCpar-search

-3. The python ete2 library (If you don't have this you can still use the standalone binaries instead)

 To use the trees_for_orthogroups.py utility, which infers trees using multiple sequence alignments, there are two additional dependencies which should be installed and in the system path: